lionel-panhaleux/ror/README.md

 Players may still show their cards to other players as they wish.

 ### 1.04.4 TRANSFERRING TALENTS
-Players may give Talents to each other only during the [Redistribution step](#1063-redistribution) of the Revenue Phase.
+Players may give Talents to each other only during the [Personal Revenue step](#1061-personal-revenue) of the Revenue Phase.

 ### 1.04.5 VOTE TALLY
 Each player should always readjust his Vote Tally dial as soon as he gains or loses votes for any reason.